maiabennett/DLMS/README.md

 ## Installation
 Access to a MySQL server is required for use of this database.
 To implement flowDB with the test data, navigate to your MySQL database.
 Obtain the [schema](https://github.com/maiabennett/flowDB/blob/main/course-project-ddl.sql) and [test data](https://github.com/maiabennett/flowDB/blob/main/course-project-dml.sql) files from this GitHub repository.
 Set up the database schema by running 'mysql [your database name] < course-project-ddl.sql'.
 Import the test data to your database by running 'mysql [your database name] < course-project-dml.sql'.

+To implement the web-based user interface (UI), all non-deprecated .php files included in this repository should be downloaded and placed together on a web server file system.

 ## License
 This repository uses the MIT License.